Swizec/react-lazyload-fadein/README.md

 # react-lazyload-fadein

-Lazyload your component and nicely fade in when it's ready.
+Lazyload your React component and nicely fade in when it's ready.

 [![Travis][build-badge]][build]
 [![npm package][npm-badge]][npm]